alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 }
 ```

-### DSG IP Address prefix
+### SRE IP Address prefix

-Each DSG must be assigned it's own unique IP address space, and it is very important that address spaces do not overlap in the environment as this will cause network faults.
+Each SRE must be assigned it's own unique IP address space, and it is very important that address spaces do not overlap in the environment as this will cause network faults.
 The address spaces use a private class A range and use a 21bit subnet mask.
-This provides ample addresses for a DSG and capacity to add additional subnets should that be required in the future.
+This provides ample addresses for a SRE and capacity to add additional subnets should that be required in the future.

-### Generate full configuration for DSG
+### Generate full configuration for SRE

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).